 Think about it.
-All things being equal, the sheer volume of whole food material I would have to implement would be enormous, easily increasing the number of capsules by 1-2 per day, which seems a big ask for mamas-to-be considering our current dosage is 8 per day.
-Even when broken up into smaller doses throughout the day like we recommend, I recognize that 8 capsules is not for the faint of heart!
+All things being equal, the sheer volume of whole food material I would have to implement would be enormous, quickly increasing the number of capsules by 1-2 per day, which seems a big ask for mamas-to-be, considering our current dosage is 8 per day.
+Even when broken up into smaller doses throughout the day, as we recommend, I recognize that eight capsules is not for the faint of heart!

 PRODUCTION PROCESS: Perplexing rumors and snowballing myths across the supplement industry as a whole

 There is some odd controversy on the consumer end that revolves around how synthetic vitamin C, or ascorbic acid, is produced and incorporated into supplements.
-Frankly, at least from where I stand considering how we produce FullWell Prenatal and Vitality + Virility, it’s the product of misinformation and emotional reactions coming together, growing bigger and bigger and veering further and further away from the truth.
-There are two major concerns we’ve heard from our customers: the fear of ascorbic acid coming from corn, and the fear/panic of ascorbic acid coming from mold.
+Frankly, from where I stand, considering how we make FullWell Prenatal and Vitality + Virility, it’s the product of misinformation and emotional reactions coming together, growing bigger and bigger, and veering further and further away from the truth.
+We’ve heard two major concerns from our customers: the fear of ascorbic acid from corn and the fear/panic of ascorbic acid from mold.

 (Yes, ew.
 Mold.
 I know.
 Keep reading.
 Spoiler: you have nothing to fear/panic about.)

 How FullWell physically sources and produces vitamin C